-In the blog "Case Study: How to Grow a High School Orchestra Program," we described the steps taken by Kenny Baker, orchestra director for Robert McQueen High School in Reno, Nevada to greatly expand his school's orchestral program.
+In "Case Study: How to Grow a High School Orchestra Program," we described the steps taken by Kenny Baker to expand the orchestra program at Robert McQueen High School in Reno.
 Here are his five tips for success.

 1. Create interest in students of all ages: The McQueen High School Orchestra's yearly Zone Concert brings together more than 500 student musicians from elementary to high school levels, inspiring younger students to stay in the program.
 "They think it's the coolest thing ever to work with the high school director [and] my high school kids," says Baker.
 "They get to see where it's going to lead."